elastisys/compliantkubernetes-apps/migration/v0.8.x-v0.9.x/upgrade-apps.md

 You will need to follow these steps in order to upgrade each Compliant Kubernetes environment from v0.8.x to v0.9.0.
 The instructions assume that you work from the root of the `compliantkubernetes-apps` repository, has the latest changes already pulled and configured `CK8S_CONFIG_PATH` correctly.

+1. This is an optional step.
+The default resource requests for Harbor pods have been updated.
+To get these new values you must remove the current values in your config (`resources:` yaml blocks under `harbor:`) from `sc-config.yaml` before running `./bin/ck8s init` in the next step.

-1. Run init to get new defaults: `./bin/ck8s init`
+2. Run init to get new defaults: `./bin/ck8s init`

-2. The following configuration options must be manually updated in your configuration files:
+3. The following configuration options must be manually updated in your configuration files:
   - Remove
     - `user.prometheusPassword`
     - `externalTrafficPolicy.whitelistRange.prometheus`